sftpplus/sftpplus-docs/docs/configuration-events/openpgp.rst

 :Default value: ''
 :Optional: Yes
-:Values: * UUID of public PGP key
+:Values: * UUID of public PGP key vault items
-         * Comma-separated list of UUIDs of public PGP keys
+         * Comma-separated list of UUIDs of public PGP keys vault items
 :From version: 5.20.0
 :Description:
     Lists of public PGP keys used for the encryption operation.